roytang/blog/content/post/2024/07/civ6/index.md

 - Religious victory can come out of nowhere with almost zero warning.
 I've had multiple games suddenly lost because I wasn't paying attention to religion.
 I'm often tempted to just disable religious victory!
 - Diplomatic victory can have a similar problem, but to a lesser extent since there's a periodic diplomatic vote that can tell you what's going on.
 - Late game warfare continues to be super tedious.
+- Great artists run out of use in the late game when you no longer have great work slots to spare.
+They should have given them some late game function maybe similar to rock bands.
 - The Philippines still not appearing as a new Civ!
 So far among the SEA nations I believe Indonesia, Thailand, and Vietnam have been represented as major civs, with Indonesia even returning from Civ5.

 ### How I play Civ games